folkvir/template-ts/README.md

 * **Example** An example script in `./example` or run `yarn example`
 * **Documentation** Use Typedoc as documentation generator in `docs` folder: `yarn docs`
 * **Tests** Jest as Framework

+Not added:
+* a bundler: webpack or browserify
+* a CLI library: commander
+* shell tools: shelljs